 43 Pages Posted: 11 Nov 2020 Last revised: 20 Jul 2021

 Date Written: September 21, 2020

 The Xinjiang Uyghur Autonomous Region (XUAR) has recently experienced a series of policies sought to bring economic development, as well as intensive methods of social compliance.
-A unique leader, Chen Quanguo, brought these changes in the XUAR in 2016.
-This paper seeks to examine the effects of Chen’s regime.
-Figuring out if the policies brought forth by Chen actually had any significant change in development and social compliance is complicated, mainly due to the fact it is impossible to examine the XUAR with and without the regime of Chen.
-Using the synthetic control method, however, is one way of addressing if Chen had any meaningful effect on the region by constructing a counterfactual that seeks to mimic what would have happened to XUAR had Chen not been put in power.
+A unique leader—Chen Quanguo—along with the Communist Party of China (CPC), brought these changes in the XUAR in 2016.
+We use the synthetic control method to analyze the effect that these policies had on the region.
 We specifically examine three outcomes: GDP per capita, arrest rates, and spending on public security.
-Our findings suggest that Chen had no significant effect on the development, but his policies led to much higher rates of arrest and larger spending on public security.
+Our findings suggest that Chen and the policies implemented had no significant effect on development, but these policies led to much higher rates of arrest and larger spending on public security.

 Keywords: Xinjiang, regional development, China, Synthetic Control Method, religious persecution